Lagos State Ministry of Education

 The Lagos State Ministry of Education oversees the development and implementation of educational policies and programs in Lagos State, Nigeria.
 The Ministry is responsible for managing public education, formulating curricula, and ensuring the quality of education across the state's Educational institutions.

-Folashade Adefisayo is currently serving as the Commissioner for Education in the Lagos State.
+Jamiu Alli-Balogun is currently serving as the Commissioner for Education in the Lagos State.

+Riggs & confetti London award of excellence for Lagos students

+120 Students all over the six education districts in Lagos State received brand new laptops in late November 2024 in ikeja Lagos State as a recognition of their academic performance some of the students includes Samuel efereyan of ayangburen senior high school ikorodu and abdulsalam Bada of oriwu senior model college ikorodu including students from Government senior model college ikorodu elepe community senior grammar school amongst others.